-Aloe aristata is a stemless, no more than 8 to 12 inches (20 to 30 cm) tall, clump-forming succulent with dense rosettes of stubby, lance-shaped, toothed, white-margined, dark green leaves, 3 to 4 inches (7.5 to 10 cm) long, with small white spots and soft white spines, particularly beneath.
-In the fall, produces terminal panicles, to 20 inches (50 cm) tall, 2 to 6 branched, bearing cylindrical, orange-red flowers, to 1 1/2 (4 cm) inches long.
+Aloe aristata is a stemless, up to 12 inches (30 cm) tall, clump-forming succulent with dense rosettes of stubby, lance-shaped, toothed, white-margined, dark green leaves, up to 4 inches (10 cm) long, with small white spots and soft white spines, particularly beneath.
+In the fall, produces terminal panicles, up to 20 inches (50 cm) tall, 2 to 6 branched, bearing cylindrical, orange-red flowers, up to 1.5 inches (4 cm) long.

 How to Grow and Care